RECORDING STEP ENTRY

 (or computer keyboard if Typing Keyboard to Piano is enabled).

-Options menu.
+- Enable step edit: Access the step recording switch from the Snap Panel (foot icon) or Options menu.
 In the Step Sequencer, select the channel you want to step edit.
 You don't

 need to press record to start step-entry.